-We do get a few cancellations each week, so the waiting list is constantly changing, but the demand in some areas is more pronounced than others, and so some people waiting for delivery in some areas sadly do wait longer.
-Those are typically the areas in which we struggle to get regular drivers to commit to a route (occasionally we’re forced to cancel entire routes altogether when we don’t find a driver for it), otherwise we would put on extra routes to cope with the demand.
+We do get a few cancellations each week, so the waiting list is constantly changing, but the demand in some areas is stronger than others, and so some people waiting for delivery in some areas sadly do wait longer.
+Those are typically the areas in which we struggle to get regular drivers to commit to a route (often we’re forced to cancel entire routes on weeks when we can’t find enough drivers), otherwise we would put on extra routes to cope with the demand.

 If you know someone who seems to have jumped the queue ahead of you, it is most likely due to one of three reasons:

 - That they signed up marginally before you did (which probably means you’re near the top of the list too).

 - They’re a regular volunteer for TRJFP Brum.
 We do give priority to our regular volunteers.
 We wouldn’t be able to manage without their help, and one perk we are able to bestow is for them to get a Freegan Box fairly quickly (that said, they almost all collect them anyway).

 I know there’s a waiting list, but I really need a Freegan box because… Can I have one anyway?

 No. Sorry.
 You’d be surprised how many emails we get from people explaining why they shouldn’t have to wait their turn on the waiting list with everyone else!
-You might think it’s ‘just one box’, but all those just-one boxes would add up.
+You might think it’s ‘just one box’, but all those ‘just one more’ boxes would add up!!